Kylie Jenner Talks About Travis, Stormi & Her Self-Made Billionaire Status On ‘The Ellen Show’ Spoilers

 Her mom added, “[Stormi] couldn’t take her eyes off the screen.”

-During their discussion, the 21-year-old celebrity appeared to become embarrassed after Ellen asked whether or not her sisters call her Kylie “The Bulionaire” Jenner when they have a conversation.
+During their discussion, the 21-year-old celebrity appeared to become embarrassed after Ellen asked whether or not her sisters call her Kylie “The Billionaire” Jenner when they have a conversation.

 “They’ve all been working for years and suddenly you come along and you’re the youngest and you’re a billionaire.”